 to determine the amount of financial aid given to families.
 We encourage families to apply online at: FACTS

-- A non-refundable application fee;
+- A non-refundable application fee of $35

 - Copies of your most recent tax forms including all supporting tax schedules; of the parent claiming the student as dependent;